ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/market-place/api-specification/get-token-api.md

 {% endtab %}

 {% tab title="Token response sample" %}
-Response is a string value which is encrypted version of JSON, once client decrypt the value will be output as follows.
+Response is a string value which is encrypted version of JSON, once client decrypt the value will be output as follows.&#x20;

 ```
 {